irods-contrib/idrop/README.md

 Jargon-core uses Maven for dependency management.
 See the pom.xml file for references to various dependencies.

 NOTE: bug fixes and features in individual sub-project release notes

+## Enhancements and Fixes

+* set directory custom path in iDrop appears to be not working on Win7 #7

+* Flow manager integration #4